 Dr. Antonio Sotomayor, Ph.D.

-Assistant Professor of Library Administration, & Recreation, Sport and Tourism
+Assistant Professor, University Library and Recreation, Sport & Tourism

 Latin American and Caribbean Studies Librarian